jpartida97/alexa-davinci-skill/README.md

-# alexa-davinci-skill
+# Alexa Davinci (GPT-3) Conversation Skill

-If that's your intention, I hope this documentation can help you to implement an Alexa skill that uses the OpenAI Davinci model.
+If that's your intention, I hope this documentation can help you to implement an Alexa skill that uses the OpenAI (GPT-3) Davinci model.

 ### About the development philosophy